-The provisions do not apply to intra-group transactions.
-Nor do they apply to or acquisitions through subscription for new shares in a rights issue.
-It is for the Securities Council to determine whether the provisions apply to subscription for shares in a private placement in an individual case.
+The provisions do not apply to intra-group transactions or acquisitions through subscription for new shares.

 The adjustment requirements address primarily shares with identical terms and conditions.
 However, the question of adjustment also arises in other cases as a result of the application of the second to fourth paragraphs of section II.11 concerning the value of the consideration in cases where the offeree company has different classes of shares.